Understanding Spay and Neuter

 - Best Friends spay/neuter clinics in Orem and South Ogden, Utah: Making free and low-cost spay/neuter accessible to Utah residents is a key part of Best Friends’ NKUT (No-Kill Utah) initiative.
 Since 2010, the Orem clinic has performed more than 60,000 spay/neuter surgeries, and our new South Ogden clinic is greatly extending our reach.
 Contact us at the Best Friends spay/neuter clinics in Utah to learn more.

-Furthermore, the Best Friends Fix at Four national campaign encourages people to spay or neuter their pets before they are four months old, because cats can get pregnant as early as four months and dogs can begin having puppies as soon as they are six months old.
+Best Friends encourages people to spay or neuter their pets before they are four months old, because cats can get pregnant as early as four months and dogs can begin having puppies as soon as they are six months old.
 In addition, we also promote TNR through our cat initiatives and support spay/neuter programming across the country in various cities.

 Best Friends No More Homeless Pets Network spay and neuter programs